connxio/docs/docs/agreements/privacy-policy.md

 ## 4. HOW LONG DO WE KEEP YOUR INFORMATION (RETENTION TIME)?

-***In Short:** We keep your information for as long as necessary to fulfill the service and customer requirements for the purposes outlined in this privacy notice.*
+***In Short:** We keep your information for as long as necessary to fulfill the service and customer requirements for the purposes outlined in this privacy policy.*

 Connxio temporarily store data with the potential of being personal data to fulfill our service requirements.
 Data the service processes will continuously be deleted within the service